When is Municipal Court held?

 What if I am unable to attend my scheduled court date?

-Please contact the Clerk of Courts two days prior to your initial appearance at 920-766-6378 and notify them of your situation.
+Please contact the Clerk of Courts at least two days prior to your initial appearance at 920-766-6378 and notify them of your situation.
 If the court is not notified that you will not be attending, you will be found guilty by default.

 Who do I call if I need an attorney?